robertu94/robertu94.github.io/learning/experiments.markdown

 *Parsing code often doesn’t benefit as much from parallelism so don’t worry about this upfront*.
 Serial execution is a good enough place to start.
 An exception to this is where your data is a large tensor in which case parallel HDF5 is your friend for scalable IO performance.

+Since the previous example used csv and wrote to a dedicated file, we don't even have to write the parsing code, we can just use `pandas.read_csv`

 ## Writing plotting/analysis code

 *Choose a language which has mature tools for this.* Unless you are doing sophisticated 3D graphics where libraries like VTK or OpenGL or Vulcan are required, you can accomplish a lot more a lot faster with libraries in Python (Seaborn/Matplotlib) or Julia (Makie/ Plots.jl).
 C++ is not the best tool for every job.